 AMI is a serious cardiovascular emergency, and CS, characterized by inadequate tissue perfusion resulting from cardiac dysfunction, is a dreadful complication of AMI, occurring in around 10% of patients with AMI[17].
 Elderly patients with AMI are more likely to have severe coronary artery disease and large MI size, and most of them often suffer from diabetes mellitus, hypertension and other chronic diseases.
 The clinical features and prognosis associated with AMI in the elderly warrant special consideration.
 The elderly are considered to be at high risk for AMI complicated by CS[18].
-Abnormal distribution of systemic blood flow upon CS leads to absolute or relative lack of effective circulating blood volume, which is also makes CS to be refractory.
+Abnormal distribution of systemic blood flow upon CS leads to absolute or relative lack of effective circulating blood volume, which also makes CS refractory.
 To improve prognosis, in addition to the need for an early and accurate diagnosis, fast coronary artery revascularization including PCI and CABG is performed to improve perfusion.
-Then, medications such as vasoactive drugs, diuretics and positive inotropic agents, are a key component of treatment strategies for hemodynamic stabilization and shock reversal.
+Then, medications such as vasoactive drugs, diuretics and positive inotropic agents are a key component of treatment strategies for hemodynamic stabilization and shock reversal.
 For these critically ill patients, effective mechanical circulatory support is also required.

 Presently, there are several different monitoring systems available for patients with circulatory failure to evaluate cardiac output, cardiac function and preload.
-However, none of these methods are ideal as they do not meet all the criteria in being non-invasive, continuous, safe, reproducible and having a fast response time.
+However, none of these methods are ideal, as they do not meet all the criteria in being non-invasive, continuous, safe, reproducible and having a fast response time.
 Pulmonary artery catheterization, also known as Swan-Ganz catheter, has been accepted as a gold standard for the clinical measurement of cardiac output for more than 20 years, and it is an important hemodynamic monitoring tool for critically ill patients to guide diagnosis and treatment.
-However, its use has progressively declined due to difficulties in data interpretation and potential development of serious complications[19,20].
-Doppler echocardiography has become a standard imaging modality for the assessment of cardiac pumping function, and can provide a number of hemodynamic measurements non-invasively.
-Unfortunately, its clinical utility for hemodynamic monitoring is limited by the fact that echocardiography cannot be used as continuous monitoring procedure at the bedside of the patient[21,22].
-Intra-aortic balloon pump counter-pulsation (IABP) is a widely used mechanical assist device for hemodynamic support in clinical treatment for patients with CS due to AMI[23].
-Unfortunately in the largest randomized controlled clinical trial (IABP-SHOCK II), where 600 patients with CS in 37 centers in Germany were enrolled, results showed that IABP support was not associated with reduced 30-d mortality compared with control[24].
+However, its use has progressively declined due to difficulties in data interpretation and the potential development of serious complications[19,20].
+Doppler echocardiography has become a standard imaging modality for the assessment of cardiac pumping function, and can provides a number of non-invasive hemodynamic measurements.
+Unfortunately, its clinical utility for hemodynamic monitoring is limited by the fact that echocardiography cannot be used as a continuous monitoring procedure at the patient’s bedside[21,22].
+Intra-aortic balloon pump counter-pulsation (IABP) is a widely used mechanical assist device for hemodynamic support in the clinical treatment for patients with CS due to AMI[23].
+Unfortunately, in the largest randomized controlled clinical trial (IABP-SHOCK II) where 600 patients with CS in 37 centers in Germany were enrolled, results showed that IABP support was not associated with reduced 30-d mortality compared with control[24].
 As a result, there are an increasing number of alternative methods for hemodynamic monitoring.
-The PiCCO system is one such alternative in clinical practice, integrating a wide array of both static and dynamic hemodynamic data through a combination of lung heat dilution method and pulse contour analysis technique.
-Readings obtained from PiCCO procedures such as CVP, GEDVI and ITBVI provide more precise estimation of the cardiac preload, and are able to predict a patient’s response more accurately to fluid administration[25,26].
+The PiCCO system is one such alternative in clinical practice, integrating a wide array of both static and dynamic hemodynamic data through a combination of the lung heat dilution method and pulse contour analysis technique.
+Readings obtained from PiCCO procedures such as CVP, GEDVI and ITBVI provide more precise estimations of the cardiac preload, and are able to more accurately predict a patient’s response to fluid administration[25,26].
 In addition, for the elderly with CS, the elasticity of peripheral vessels decreases and central venous access is often required in the care of critically ill patients.
 During PiCCO, only a small arterial thermodilution catheter is inserted into the femoral artery, then an accurate assessment and monitoring of cardiac function can be performed.
 For this reason, use of PiCCO is very suitable among these elderly patients.